seanwu1105/seanwu1105/README.md

 Hi there,

 I am Shuang Wu.
-I try to write some colorful texts on black window for living.
+I try to enter some colorful texts on a black window for living.

 <p align="center">